-- 3.1 Consultative and collaborative approaches to curriculum design and program organisation between academic staff, those working in health disciplines, students, consumers and other key stakeholders including Aboriginal and Torres Strait Islander health professionals and communities. - 3.2 Contemporary midwifery and education practice in the development and design of the curriculum. - 3.3 A map of subjects against the National Competency Standards for the Midwife that clearly identifies the links between learning outcomes, assessments and required graduate competencies. - 3.4 Descriptions of curriculum content and the rationale for its extent, depth and sequencing in relation to the knowledge, skills and behaviours expected of students. - 3.5 Opportunities for student interaction with other health professions to support understanding of the multi-professional health care environment and facilitate interprofessional learning for collaborative practice. - 3.6 Midwifery practice experience placement46 is incorporated into the program across a variety of care settings and is sufficient for students to meet the National Competency Standards for the Midwife and achieve the minimum midwifery practice requirements stipulated in Standard 8. - 3.7 That content and sequencing of the program of study, and where possible, additional simulated learning47 opportunities, prepare students for undertaking the specified midwifery practice experience. - 3.8 Midwifery practice experience is included in Australia to consolidate the acquisition of competence and facilitate transition to practice and a summative assessment is made against all National Competency Standards for the Midwife in a midwifery practice setting.
+- 3.1 Consultative and collaborative approaches to curriculum design and program organisation between academic staff, those working in health disciplines, students, consumers and other key stakeholders including Aboriginal and Torres Strait Islander health professionals and communities. - 3.2 Contemporary midwifery and education practice in the development and design of the curriculum. - 3.3 A map of subjects against the National Competency Standards for the Midwife that clearly identifies the links between learning outcomes, assessments and required graduate competencies. - 3.4 Descriptions of curriculum content and the rationale for its extent, depth and sequencing in relation to the knowledge, skills and behaviours expected of students. - 3.5 Opportunities for student interaction with other health professions to support understanding of the multi-professional health care environment and facilitate interprofessional learning for collaborative practice. - 3.6 Under consultation, refer to Question 5, p.
+16. - 3.7 Midwifery practice experience placement43 is incorporated into the program across a variety of care settings and is sufficient for students to meet the National Competency Standards for the Midwife and achieve the minimum midwifery practice requirements stipulated in Standard 8. - 3.8 That content and sequencing of the program of study, and where possible, additional simulated learning44 opportunities, prepare students for undertaking the specified midwifery practice experience. - 3.9 Midwifery practice experience is conducted in Australia to support the acquisition of competence and facilitate transition to practice.
+A summative assessment is made

-46 Refer to glossary for an operational definition of midwifery practice experience placement.
+43 Refer to glossary for an operational definition of midwifery practice experience placement.